 It takes lobbying, policy involvement and speaking out: I spoke at 11 professional body conferences in just over a year, hosted by the British Psychological Society (BPS), the Royal College of Psychiatry Annual Forum of the Accreditation Programme for Psychological Therapies, and the Psychological Professions Network.
 I also spoke publicly on BBC World News about my work at in2gr8mentalhealth.

 I lobbied for and I am a co-lead author of the 'Statement on clinical psychologists with lived experience' published in September 2020 by the BPS.
 I worked as a Research Fellow at UCL Unit for Stigma Research and I am lead author of the guidance on 'Supporting and valuing lived experience in clinical psychology training' published in September 2020 by the BPS.
-I have worked with the BPS on staff wellbeing resources, focussing on organisational responsibility and attending to toxic environments: I am not a lover of individual resilience rhetoric when it comes to working in our scythed public services and have a good relationship with Unite, lobbying parliament on the subject.
-I currently split my time between in2gr8mentalhealth, the Staff Psychological and Welfare Support Team at University College London Hospital and being a Schwartz Round Mentor.
+I am involved with the BPS and New Savoy Partnership 'staff wellbeing' steering group, our latest publication is 'Building a caring work culture – what good looks like'.
+I focus on organisational responsibility for destigmatising lived experience and attending to toxic environments.
+I am not a lover of individual resilience rhetoric when it comes to working in our scythed public services and have a good relationship with Unite, lobbying parliament on the subject.
+I currently split my time between in2gr8mentalhealth, and being a clinical tutor for the Doctorate in Clinical Psychology at the University of Hertfordshire.

 I'm clear in my mind that we have a responsibility to destigmatise mental health problems from within our mental health profession, not have to leave parts of ourselves at the professional door, work and teach with vulnerability having it's place IN the room, and tackle discrimination.
 Covid-19 may have raised the game in highlighting the importance of looking after staff mental health difficulties, but the movement we are a part of, accepting and valuing lived experience in service providers, has been needed for many, many years.